-3.1 A process exists for creating and managing a bill of materials which includes each Open Source component (and its Identified Licenses) from which the Supplied Software is comprised.
+3.1 A process exists for creating and managing a bill of materials that includes each Open Source component (and its Identified Licenses) from which the Supplied Software is comprised.

-- □ 3.1.1 A documented procedure for identifying, tracking and archiving information about the collection of Open Source components from which the Supplied Software is comprised. - □ 3.1.2 Open Source component records for the Supplied Software which demonstrates the documented procedure was properly followed.
+□ 3.1.2 Open Source component records for the Supplied Software that demonstrates the documented procedure was properly followed.

 To ensure a process exists for creating and managing a Open Source component bill of materials used to construct the Supplied Software.
-A bill of materials is needed to support the systematic review of each component's license terms to understand the obligations and restrictions as it applies to the distribution of the Supplied Software.
+A bill of materials is needed to support the systematic review and approval of each component's license terms to understand the obligations and restrictions as it applies to the distribution of the Supplied Software.

-- 3.2 The Open Source compliance program must be capable of handling common Open Source license use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other Open Source such that it may trigger copyleft obligations; - contains modified Open Source; - contains Open Source or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains Open Source with attribution requirements.
+- 3.2 The Program must be capable of managing common Open Source license use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other Open Source such that it may trigger copyleft obligations; - contains modified Open Source; - contains Open Source or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains Open Source with attribution requirements.